'The Only People Who've Been Hurt by This Are My Wife and Me': An Exclusive Interview With Joe Gow

 XBIZ: To what do you attribute that unexpected success?

-Gow: People found appeal in an amateur couple, real people, but the production values are studio-quality, and you don’t really see that every day.
+Gow: People found appeal in an amateur couple, real people, though the production values are studio-quality, and you don’t really see that every day.
 It’s real passion.
 It was just the two of us, those videos on the free sites, no other performers.
 So in just a very short time, we had, in total, over a million views on five videos, and we were very surprised by that.

 That was a turning point when I was like, “Well, now they know about this.
 What are they going to do about it?”